RDLLab/hmi-twoaxis-simplatform/README.md

 ### Reward Plugin

 The reward plugin maximally rewards the solver if all random agents have condition `0`, that is, if all random agents in the problem are happy.
 If there are unhappy random agents (ones that do not have condition `0`), then the solver is penalised depending on how many random agents are unhappy and how far the robot is away from these unhappy agents.

+## Running the Simulation

+Because there is so much data being sent between GAMA and OPPT, it is important to follow these steps precisely.
+1. In the [GAMA IDE](https://gama-platform.org/download), import the directory `HMIGamaInterface`.
+2. Press the green play button at the top of the GAMA window.
+This will take you to the grid.
+You should see two categories on the left of the screen: `Robots` and `Random Agents`.
+3. If you wish to change the existing random agent settings, you may do so.
+In the category `Number of Random Agents`, you will see a map of random agent types corresponding to how many of them will be in the simulation.
+You can edit this map and, provided you add images and define a transition matrix, create new types as well.
+Make sure that the number of locations and conditions for each type in `Random Agent Locations` and `Random Agent Conditions` respectively match how many random agents are in the simulation as defined by `Number of Random Agents`.
+Note that the `Robot` parameters have not been extensively tested, and so are not guaranteed to work just yet.
+4. When you are satisfied with the parameters you have set, press the green play button again.
+Sometimes the agents in the problem do not appear straight away.
+If this happens, double click on the simulation, and they should appear.
+Some of the random agents may not be in the location specified initially.
+This is because random agents move in GAMA before the robot does.
+The program should be hanging at this point.
+5. Now, open a terminal and navigate to `oppt_hmi_scripts`.
+When you have arrived there, run the `execute.sh` script using the command `./execute.sh`.
+The model should now be running.